irisiflimsi/harn-geomap/README.md

 requests).
 For community images I will send them on request (assuming I have them).
-If I get many requests, I will ask you to contact the copyright owners such that I can include the images here and make additional, seperate requests obsolete.
+If I get many requests, I will ask you to contact the copyright owners such that I can include the images here and make additional, separate requests obsolete.
 For community images this is generally not a problem.
 In fact, my own I have already included.
 For the commercial images, I expect the process to be different.
 Maybe they will provide their own installation in the future.